zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    for more information about the ARP protocol.

-   :mac_src: The reply's source MAC address.
+   :param mac_src: The reply's source MAC address.

-   :mac_dst: The reply's destination MAC address.
+   :param mac_dst: The reply's destination MAC address.

-   :SPA: The sender protocol address.
+   :param SPA: The sender protocol address.

-   :SHA: The sender hardware address.
+   :param SHA: The sender hardware address.

-   :TPA: The target protocol address.
+   :param TPA: The target protocol address.

-   :THA: The target hardware address.
+   :param THA: The target hardware address.

    .. zeek:see::  arp_request bad_arp